Intrepid Travel : Morocco Uncovered

 Are you being compelled to buy?

-You may ask if there is a lot of pressure to buy stuff on this tour based on the fact that I spent $300 shopping in Morocco.
-Morocco, like much of North Africa and the Middle East, has a reputation for being a bit aggressive when it comes to the sale of goods.
+You may ask if there is a pressure to buy stuff on this tour, because I spent $300 shopping in Morocco.
+Morocco is known for being pushy when selling items, like most of North Africa and the Middle East.
 This is no surprise.
 If you walk through a souk in a medina, you will encounter people pleading with you to enter their store.

-This tour includes many pre-arranged shopping stops at establishments that Intrepid endorses to try to assist you escape the tiredness that can be associated with this onslaught in medinas.
-It's common for them to be artist or female-owned cooperatives, which means that you'll be able to see how, where, and by whom the products are manufactured.
+This Morocco tour includes many pre-arranged shopping stops at establishments that Intrepid endorses to try to assist you escape the tiredness that can be associated with this onslaught in medinas.
+Artist or female-owned cooperatives are widespread, so you can observe how, where, and by whom the items are made.